marlonsvl/basicLinearRegressionModel/README.md

 GapMinder collects data from a handful of sources, including the Institute for Health Metrics and Evaluation, US Census Bureau's
 International Database, United Nations Statistics Division and the World Bank

-In this ocassion I analyse the relation between Co2 emissions as Explanatory variable and breast cancer as response variable.
-I find that the p value is equal to 0.000183 therefore exists relation between two variables because p < 0.05 (reject the null hypotesis)
+In this occasion I analyse the relation between Co2 emissions as Explanatory variable and breast cancer as response variable.
+I find that the p value is equal to 0.000183 therefore exists relation between two variables because p or alpha value is less than 0.05 (reject the null hypothesis)

-Figure 1
+###Output

 ![alt tag](https://github.com/marlonsvl/basicLinearRegressionModel/blob/master/images/img1.png)